markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 - 50 health points
 - 12 attack points

-4. The game will display "Welcome to Battlebots!
-Round 1"
+4. The game will display "Welcome to Robot Gladiators!"
 5. The game will prompt the user to either fight this round, or skip it.
 6. If the player chooses to skip:
 7. A penalty of 10 money points will be deducted from the player's robot.